 We have an extremely limited electromagnetic spectrum that we can use for radio transmission, microwave communication, x-ray machines, and many other products.

-Unfortunately, even electronic devices without transmitters emit electromagnetic radiation, such as switching currents and voltage by-products specific to electronic circuits.
-Without limiting the amount of unwanted electromagnetic radiation from electronic products, the electromagnetic spectrum may be adversely affected and the frequency bands reserved for radio transmission may be compromised.
+Unfortunately, even electronic devices without transmitters emit electromagnetic radiation, such as the switching currents typical of electronic circuits and a byproduct of voltage.
+Without limiting the amount of unwanted electromagnetic radiation from electronic products, the electromagnetic spectrum can be adversely affected and frequency bands reserved for radio transmission can be compromised.

 As the number of non-wireless and wireless electronic products continues to increase, the pre-packaged electromagnetic spectrum will become even more crowded.
 Maintaining this important resource is critical to ensuring that devices continue to function properly in the future.